| Overview

 degree of manipulation (Primary and Secondary trends are not), Minor trends are

+unimportant and can be misleading.
 3. Primary Trends Have Three Phases.

 The Dow Theory says that the First phase is made up of aggressive buying by